telerik/kendo-react-layout/docs/tabstrip/overview.md

 The Kendo UI TabStrip displays a collection of tabs with associated content, which allow the user to switch between different views inside a single component.

-The Kendo UI TabStrip component for React is part of the Layout `npm` package of the Kendo UI suite for React.
+The TabStrip is part of the Layout `npm` package of the Kendo UI suite for React.

 **Figure 1: A template of the Kendo UI TabStrip for React**